runagent-dev/runagent/README.md

 }
 ```

-## Local Deployment
+## Local Development

-Deploy and test your agents locally with full debugging capabilities.
+Deploy and test your agents locally with full debugging capabilities before deploying to RunAgent Cloud.

 ### Deploy Agent Locally